Vulnerabilities in WordPress Plugins: A Terrifying Trend

 WordPress Plugins Vulnerabilities: ThemeGrill Demo Importer plugin

-This plugin has more than 200 thousand installs.
-Real attacks on sites using these plugins appear, after the start of which and the appearance of data on this vulnerability.
-So, downgrading the number of installations to 100 thousand.
+This plugin has more than 100 thousand installs.
+Actual attacks on sites using these plugins appear after the start of these and the appearance of data on this vulnerability.
+So, the number of installations was downgraded to 100 thousand.
 The vulnerability allows a visitor to clear the contents of the site database.
 Moreover, reset the database to a fresh installation state.
-If there is a user ‘Admin’ in the database.
-The vulnerability also allows us to gain full control over the site.
-The vulnerability was by an attempt to authenticate a user how is trying to pass privilege escalation commands.
-Via the /wp-admin/admin-ajax.php script.
-Fixing the problem was in version 1.6.2.

 Vulnerability in the ThemeREX Addons plugin

 This plugin is in 44,000 sites.
 The problem is at a threat level of 9.8 out of 10.
 The vulnerability allows an unauthenticated user to execute his PHP code on the server and to substitute the site administrator’s account by sending a special request via the REST-API.
-So, there several cases of exploitation of this vulnerability.
-The update fixing the problem in late February.
+So, there are several cases of exploitation of this vulnerability.
+The update is fixing the problem in late February.
 Finally, a solution for vulnerabilities in WordPress plugins.

 wpCentral plugin